What is visual look development?

 Visual look development must be done in pre-production.

-the parameters for their construction, you may end up with a lot to
+You need to have your core technology understood before you can begin creating assets.
+If you start producing assets before you understand the parameters for their construction, you may end up with a lot to throw away.

-is in pre-production.
+Star Trek Online is in pre-production.
 We have done one visual look development cycle and plan on doing several more before pre-production ends.

 How do you do visual look development?